dandisy/webcore-cms/README.md

 1. Backend Page (Admin)

     Scope of Admin Page :
-    preparing user input, and then for input data manually or by data source
+    preparing user admin input form, input data by writed or by data source referenced

 2. UI Component (just a part of page)

     Scope of UI Component (widget) :
-    provide reusable part of UI (widget) to glue in template of page, and defining tracking configuration user interaction for personalization
+    provide reusable part of UI (widget) to included in template of page, (*and defining tracking configuration user interaction for personalization)

     Scope of Page :
     layout and styling UI Component generally to be a Page by incorporating a template